C0D3X-25/Project_Dice/README.md

 - **Slay the Spire** (For the game layout, events and some combat mechanics)
 - **Battle Brotters** (For some combat mechanics, feats balance and character creation/management)

+## Difficulties
+The game is designed to be challenging, with a high level of difficulty.
+Death is permanent, and the player must manage their group of characters carefully to survive.

 ## Game Loop
 This dice game revolves around managing a group of characters (group size is not fixed but likely ranges from 1 to 5-6) in turn-based combat against a group of enemies.
 The objective is to defeat all enemies before the player's group is eliminated and progress to the next zone.